hldohaga/upfnabp/methodandresults.md

 The second analysis section compares the data between two cohorts.
 The third analysis section involves using linear regression to identify if there is a correlation between the BP and each of the key variables.
 Multivariable regression models are then generated.
-These models are finally examined to identify the relative importance of the different variables in developing an optimal model.
+These models are finally examined to identify the relative importance of the different variables in developing an optimal model and what these models tell us about the relationship between our variables.
 A summary and conclusion will bring all these together.

 ## Research Question

-What proportion of the association between blood pressure (SBP/DBP) and UPF intake can be explained by the changes in salt intake in England between 2008 and 2019?
+What proportion of the association between blood pressure (SBP) and UPF intake can be explained by the changes in salt intake in England between 2008 and 2019?

 The question can be split into parts,
 What was intake of salt between 2008 and 2019?